Jan

 Tai chi for Arthritis and Fall Prevention

-Class is every Monday and Wednesday from 1-1:45 pm beginning Monday, April 7th through Wednesday, May 28th
+Class is every Tuesday from 1-1:45 pm beginning Tuesday, January 13 through Tuesday, March 3.

 Evidence-based program developed by Dr. Lam, with the Tai Chi for Health Institute.
 Follows the Sun Style of Tai Chi.
 Improves balance, reduces the risk of falling, and reduces pain, stiffness, and decreased range of motion associated with arthritis.
 Slow, gentle, relaxing movements can be done seated or standing.

-Registration is being handled by the host site.
-Please call Lisa Clement at 585-363-0446 to register.
+Registration is being handled by the Gates Senior Center.
+Please call Cindy Briggs at 585-247-6100 to register.

 View Event →